-- If there is a user that is better for the target user, you can set as the target user.
+- If there is a user that is better for the target user, you can set them as the target user.

 Tips for merging large numbers of users

 Use quick filters to take are of suggestions that matter most.

 - Contain default domain - In order to use this filter you first need to set up your default domain under the Preferences tab.
 Once set up, this will show you only merge suggestions that contain aliases with your company email address.

 - Aliases created in the last 30 days - This list will show you any alias that was recently created.
 This could help you locate new employees that recently started committing to your code base, and/or users that have recently been ingested from a new repo or Integration.

 - Have multiple logins - This filter is helpful if you have enabled an SSO Integration and users may end up with multiple logins due to case sensitive email addresses.

 Sort by the Merging users column and take care of the big ones first and then Select all on the rest.
 This works best if you set up your defaults settings (see Default configurations below).

 This option will be best if you are trying to merge only a select few users, or if you want to check if there are any new aliases that were introduced to Flow that have yet to be merged.